VirtJere/AngryBerserker/Sketch.md

 - beer (you're drunk)
 - mushroom (you go berserk)

+**Berserk**:
+When you go berserk, colors change and all enemies are randomly transformed into something cute, which you easily kill without hitting, just passing by.

 **List of enemies**:
 - ogre (throws stones)
 - troll (insults your momma)